AdenWhitworth/checkmate_Back-End/README.md

   - `/playerForfeited`: Notify the other player of a forfeit.
   - `/closeRoom`: Close the room when the game is finished.
   - `/reconnectRoom`: Reconnect to an active game
+  - `/getBotMove`: Retrieve the next move from the AI bot based on the current game state.
+  - `/createBotGame`: Create a new game session against an AI bot.
+  - `/closeBotGame`: End an active game session against an AI bot.
+  - `/moveHint`: Request a move suggestion from the AI bot to assist in decision-making.
+  - `/reconnectBotGame`: Reconnect to an active game session against an AI bot.
 - Chat Routes
   - `/sendGameMessage`: Send a chat message to the opponent during a game.
-  - `/receiveGameMessage`: Recieve a chat message to the opponent during a game.
+  - `/recieveGameMessage`: Recieve a chat message to the opponent during a game.
 - Connection Routes
   - `/connect`: Establish a WebSocket connection for real-time game updates.
   - `/disconnect`: Disconnect from the WebSocket server.

 ## Database Structure

-The application uses Firebase Firestore to store user data and game information.
-Below is the structure of the **users**, **players**, and **games** collections:
+Below is the schema for the Firestore database used to manage user profiles, active games, and bot interactions.
+This structure ensures scalability and efficiency for real-time updates.

 ```json
 {